 Throughout all survey operations, Atlantic Shores will monitor NOAA Fisheries NARW reporting systems for the presence of NARW.
-If NOAA Fisheries should establish a DMA in the Lease Area or ECR Survey Areas, survey vessels will abide by established restrictions.
-While the proposed survey activities will occur outside of the established SMA located off of Delaware Bay, the survey area ECR North does overlap with the SMA located off of Raritan Bay.
-If surveys in ECR North occur within this SMA between November 1 through July 31, Atlantic Shores will ensure compliance with the requisite speed restrictions.
+If NOAA Fisheries should establish Right Whale Slow Zones or DMA in the Survey Area, survey vessels will abide by established restrictions.
+While the proposed survey activities will occur outside of the established SMA located off Delaware Bay and the ports of New York/New Jersey, a portion of ECR Survey Area does overlap with the Migratory Route and Calving Grounds SMA located off Raritan Bay (i.e., Ports of New York/New Jersey).
+If surveys in the ECR Survey Area occur within this SMA between November 1 through April 30, Atlantic Shores will ensure compliance with the requisite speed restrictions.

-11.3 Establishment of Exclusion (Clearance, Shutdown, and Harassment Zones
+11.3 Maintenance of Shutdown Zones

-Atlantic Shores will comply with the exclusion and harassment zones below during site characterization survey activities using HRG sources in Table 6-1 operating at frequencies below 180 kHz.
+Atlantic Shores will maintain shutdown zones below during site characterization survey activities using HRG sources in Table 6-1 operating at frequencies below 180 kHz.

-- Exclusion Zones3 Protected Species Observers (PSOs) will establish and monitor marine mammal Exclusion Zones.
-Distances to Exclusion Zones will be from acoustic sources operating below 180 kHz, not the distance from the vessel.
-Exclusion Zones will be as follows: - 1,640 ft (500 m) Exclusion Zone for NARW for use of impulsive acoustic sources (e.g., sparkers) and non-impulsive, nonparametric sub-bottom profilers; and - 328 ft (100 m) Exclusion Zone for all other marine mammals for use of impulsive acoustic sources (e.g., sparkers), except for as noted in Section 11.8 for delphinids from the genera Delphinus, Lagenorhynchus, Stenella, or Tursiops that are visually detected as voluntarily approaching the vessel or towed equipment. - Shutdown Zone PSOs will monitor the area (1,640 ft [500 m] for North Atlantic right whales and 328 ft [100 m] for other ESA-listed whales visible at the surface) around the sound source operating below 180 kHz for possible shutdown upon detection of protected species within or entering that zone. - Level B (Harassment) Zones PSOs will establish and monitor Level B Harassment Zones specific to acoustic sources during survey activities.
-Level B Harassment Zones will be as follows: - o Includes 463 ft (141 m) around active sparker sound sources. - Includes 184 ft (56 m) around other active non-impulsive, non-parametric sub bottom profiler sources (i.e., CHIRPs) that are not operating in conjunction with sparkers.
+- Shutdown Zones Protected Species Observers (PSOs) will establish and monitor marine mammal Shutdown Zones.
+Distances to Shutdown Zones will be from acoustic sources operating below 180 kHz, not the distance from the vessel.
+Shutdown Zones will be as follows: - 1,640 ft (500 m) Shutdown Zone for NARW for use of impulsive acoustic sources (e.g., sparkers) and non-impulsive, nonparametric sub-bottom profilers; and - 328 ft (100 m) Shutdown Zone for all other marine mammals for use of impulsive acoustic sources (e.g., sparkers), except for as noted in Section 11.8 for delphinids from the genera Delphinus, Lagenorhynchus, Stenella, or Tursiops that are visually detected as voluntarily approaching the vessel or towed equipment.